yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will retrieve the subscription key for the client applications to call the new API Management endpoint.

-1. In the Azure portal, navigate to your API Management service, and from the Overview blade, select Developer portal from the toolbar.
+1. In the Azure portal, navigate to your API Management service, and from the Overview blade, select **Developer portal** from the toolbar.
 This will open a new browser tab, and log you into the Developer portal as an administrator, giving you the rights you need to complete the following steps.

     ![In the API Management service pane, on the toolbar, the Developer portal button is circled.](media/image147.png "API Management service")

-2. In the Developer portal, expand the Administrator menu, and then select Profile.
+2. In the Developer portal, expand the Administrator menu, and then select **Profile**.

     ![In the Contoso Events API Developer portal, the down-arrow next to Administrator is circled, and in its drop-down menu, Profile is circled.](media/image148.png "Developer portal")

-3. Select Show for the Primary Key of the Unlimited subscription to reveal it.
+3. Select **Show** for the Primary Key of the Unlimited subscription to reveal it.

     ![In the Your Subscriptions section, for the Unlimited (default) subscription\'s Primary key, the Show button is circled.](media/image149.png "Your Subscriptions section")